-Not only is this clearly unethical, it is illegal, and our team of New Orleans bad faith insurance attorneys will help you prove this.
-If it can be determined that your provider indeed participated in bad faith tactics, they could be liable for up to twice the amount of original damages plus attorneys’ fees.
+Not only is this clearly unethical, but it is also illegal, and our team of New Orleans bad faith insurance attorneys will help you prove this.
+If it can be determined that your provider indeed participated in bad faith tactics, they could be liable for up to twice the number of original damages plus attorneys’ fees.

 Understanding Bad Faith